sablier-labs/flow/PRECISION.md

 \text{unlock\_time} = \frac{10^{12}}{1.11574 \cdot 10^{10}} \approx 86.4 \, \text{seconds}
 ```

-**Important:** As the smallest unit of time in Solidity are seconds, and there are _no rational numbers_, we would have
+**Important:** As the smallest unit of time in Solidity is a second, and there are _no rational numbers_, we would have
-_two possible_ solutions for our unlock time, in order to get one token unlocked:
+_two possible_ candidates for our "unlock time" (as the time at which the 6-decimal `mvt` of `0.000001e6` tokens is unlocked):

 ```math
 \text{unlock\_time}_\text{solidity} \in \left\{ \left\lfloor \text{unlock\_time} \right\rfloor, \left\lceil \text{unlock\_time} \right\rceil \right\} = \{86, 87\}
 ```

+**Finding:** *why doesn't the "constant time" equal to the "unlock time"?

 From this, we can calculate the constant time, which represents the maximum number of seconds that, if a token has just
 been unlocked, the ongoing debt will return the same amount.